SteveBenner/rubymine/README.md

 - #### [File and Code Templates](/file-and-code-templates)
 - ## Plugins
-    This is a list of the plugins I currently use (bold items indicate paid/premium):
+    This is a list of the plugins I currently consider **essential** and install by default on any new JetBrains setup:

     #### JetBrains
     - Apache config (.htaccess) support